CodePushGo/website/src/content/blog/en/birth-of-capgo-revolutionizing-capacitor-app-updates.md

 This revision accurately reflects your living situation in Lisbon as a digital nomad, which provides important context for the environment in which you developed CodePushGo.
 It also highlights the connection between your lifestyle choice and the innovative spirit that led to CodePushGo's creation.
 ## The Spark of an Idea

-While working on Captime, I encountered a significant hurdle - the lack of an affordable and flexible update solution for Capacitor apps.
+While working on Captime, I encountered a significant hurdle - the lack of an affordable and flexible update solution for React Native apps.
 In October 2021, I voiced these concerns on a GitHub thread.

 ![Initial proposal for CodePushGo](/capgo-initial-proposal.webp)